easylist/easylist/README.md

  - Allow direct link fixes
  - Web page rendering issues

-Open a ticket: https://github.com/easylist/easylist/issues (or create a PR)
+For any issues, creating a ticket: https://github.com/easylist/easylist/issues (and/or create a PR)